Croatia on a map

 Highlights: Relax on the beaches, visit the Dead Sea (a small salt lake), and explore the ruins of the Benedictine monastery.

-Day 2: Split
+Day 2: Enjoy Gluten-Free Dining and Attractions in Split

 Next up, Split’s Diocletian’s Palace is a history buff’s dream.
 After exploring, grab lunch at SALT Gluten-Free House 100% gluten-free in Croatia goodness.
 Stroll the Riva Promenade and let the harbor vibes sink in.